 The English talent programme is a world-leading, seamless pathway that puts in place performance opportunities for swimmers to develop their skills and potential.

 Click here to read the ASA's 2013-2017 Strategy.
-Click here to access the ASA's annual reports.The ASA’s aim of encouraging more people to swim – and have fun swimming more often – starts with creating a magic ‘first’ moment.
-The ASA operates a world renowned Learn to Swim award scheme based on the British Gas ASA Learn to Swim Pathway, a programme the ASA has developed to take children through from their first splash to full competence in the water.
-With close to 2 million certificates and badges issued to children all over the world last year alone, the Kellogg's ASA Awards Scheme continues to be by far the most successful ever in British Sport.
+Click here to access the ASA's annual reports.The Amateur Swimming Association's aim of encouraging more people to swim – and have fun swimming more often – starts with creating a magic ‘first’ moment.
+The ASA operates a world renowned Learn to Swim award scheme based on the ASA Learn to Swim Pathway, a programme the ASA has developed to take children through from their first splash to full competence in the water.
+With close to 2 million certificates and badges issued to children all over the world last year alone, the ASA Awards Scheme continues to be by far the most successful ever in British Sport.

 Swimming is the number one participation sport, with over 20m people swimming every year, but the ASA is dedicated to giving more people, more opportunities to swim for health and for fun.